cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 In the example above, the returned CakeDir's directory path will be `X:/cake-arena/items`.

-We can also use the {{ policy_link('ExtFilterClone') }} parameter (optional in C++) to control whether or not the child directory should copy the parent directory's file extension filter.
+We can also use the {{ policy_link('ExtFilterClone') }} parameter to control whether or not the child directory should copy the parent directory's file extension filter.